goauthentik/authentik/website/docs/installation/docker-compose.md

 - server

     This is the backend service, which does all the logic, runs the API and the actual SSO part.
-It also runs the frontend, hosts the JS/CSS files, and also servers the files you've uploaded for icons/etc.
+It also runs the frontend, hosts the JS/CSS files, and also serves the files you've uploaded for icons/etc.

 - worker